TrueFi-Protocol/truefi-spec/README.md

 # TrueFi Specification

 TrueFi is a protocol for creating interest bearing pools with a high APR for liquidity providers.
-TrueFi includes a staking mechanism using TrustTokens (TRU) and rewards stakers for keeping stable, high APRs.
+TrueFi includes a utility and rewards mechanisms using TrustTokens (TRU) and rewards participants for maintaining stable, high APRs.
 Un-collateralized loans and decentralized lending are utilized in order to achieve high interest rates for pools.

 TrueFi is a product that we are actively designing and this document is intended to act as a plan and specification for design.
-We are aiming to launch TrueFi on the Ethereum mainnet in November 2020.
+TrueFi is being developed by [TrustLabs](https://www.trusttoken.com/) in partnership with [EthWorks](https://ethworks.io/).
+TrueFi is aiming to be released on Ethereum mainnet November 22nd 2020.

-## Terminology
+### Terminology

 **Token** - An ERC20 token running on the Ethereum blockchain.
 **Stablecoin** - A token which is pegged to another asset.
 **DeFi** - Decentralized finance using smart contracts.
 **Pool** - A smart contract which allows accounts to pool tokens with the goal of earning interest.
 **Deposit Tokens** - Tokens deposited into a pool which are used to earn interest through lending or arbitrage opportunities.
 **Pool Tokens** - Tokens issued by a pool to represent share in the pool's deposit tokens.
 **TrustToken** - An ERC20 token used to provide utility in the TrueFi ecosystem.
 **TrueUSD** - A stablecoin used frequently in TrueFi to provide liquidity.
+**Prediction Market** - Exchange-traded market created for the purpose of trading the outcome of events.

-# Background
+# Overview

-While a lot of DeFi’s success so far has been built on collateralized lending (Compound, AAVE, etc.), many people on the cutting edge of DeFi see that for DeFi to get to its next level of success, it will need to be able to tap into un-collateralized lending as well.
-Innovative projects such as AAVE are already making moves in this direction.
+A lot of DeFi’s success so far has been built on collateralized lending.
+Platforms such as  Compound, AAVE, and Maker have created a solid foundation which allows cryptocurrency holders to earn high interest rates in a permissionless manner.
+However, there is a massive opportunity for uncollateralized loans to yield even higher interest rates than existing collateralized lending protocols.
+Innovative projects such as AAVE are already building tools in this direction [credit delegation](https://docs.aave.com/developers/developing-on-aave/the-protocol/credit-delegation).

-Reputable institutions and crypto hedge funds funds such as Alameda, Three Arrows, etc. are offering 8-12% for large un-collateralized loans.
-These rates are higher than what’s available in DeFi today, primarily because DeFi today does almost exclusively collateralized lending (which borrowers will systematically pay less for)

-Most individual investors do not have access to invest in funds of this type because their check-size is too small.
-Many of these funds are only interested in loans of $1mm at the very minimum.
+Based on a small survey of partners, TrustLabs found that reputable institutions and crypto hedge funds funds are willing to offer 8-12% interest rates for large un-collateralized stablecoin loans.
+These rates are higher than what’s available in DeFi today, primarily because DeFi today does almost exclusively collateralized lending (which borrowers will systematically pay less for).
+Most retail investors do not have access to invest in funds of this type because their check size is too small.
+By sourcing funds via deposits in a smart contract, TrueFi can open up uncollateralized lending opportunities to investors of any size.
-By keeping un-deployed capital in DeFi, TrueFi can offer an interest rate that is at least as high as the highest rate available in DeFi today.
-It will only make loans when the proposed rate exceeds this rate.

-TrueFi can use TrustToken incentive rewards to bootstrap growth similar to how Compound used $COMP.
-Down the road, TrueFi can expand to a wide set of borrowers as its systems for assessing and managing risk get more sophisticated.

-# LoanToken
+TrueFi consists of four major pieces:
+1. Tokenized Loans
+2. Lending Pools
+3. Credit Prediction Market
+4. TrustToken (TRU)

+### Tokenized Loans (LoanToken)

 A LoanToken is an ERC20 contract which represents the lender share of an uncollateralized loan.
 LoanTokens are an important building block of TrueFi, as they can operate independently from the TrueFi pools.
+Tokenized loans open up opportunities for secondary markets, though TrueFi will initially not allow for the transfer of LoanTokens.

 Creating a LoanToken requires a borrower address, principal loan amount, loan length, and interest rate.
+Users mint LoanTokens by depositing funds into the token contract, and the minted tokens represent a share in the funds repaid plus interest at the end of the term.
+LoanTokens are minted at a discounted rate, meaning for every $1 deposited, $1 + ($1 * rate * term) tokens are minted.
+Once a loan is funded, the borrower can call a function which allows them to borrow the funds from the smart contract.
+The borrower pays funds back, and at the end of the term LoanToken holders can exchange their LoanTokens 1:1 for their original funds plus interest.

+### Lending Pools (TrueFi Pools)

+A Lending pool is an ERC20 contract with additional functions to support providing liquidity and staking TrustTokens.
+Lending Pools are another building block of TrueFi, allowing pool depositors to receive pool tokens which represent their share of a pool.
+Lending pools decide based on a set of rules which borrowers to fund, and thus chooses which LoanTokens to fund.

+Initially TrueFi will have a single lending pool.
+This pool will act as a pilot for future pools, and will only lend to a whitelist of trusted borrowers

+TrueFi can offer an interest rate that is at least as high as the highest stable rate available in DeFi today by depositing unused funds into existing defi protocols.
+TrueFi will only make loans when the proposed rate exceeds the rate offered by the selected defi protocol.

+### Credit Prediction Market

+How can loans with no collateral be built on an anonymous platform such as Ethereum?
+TrueFi uses a prediction market to rate the credit worthiness of borrowers.
+Participants are rewarded for choosing borrowers that pay back their loans with high interest.
+Incorrectly predicting the outcome of a loan will cause funds to be lost.

+The prediction market operates independently of the TrueFi pools.
+The only goal of this market is to try to accurately assess the likelihood a LoanToken will be paid back in full.
+It is up to third parties or TrueFi pools to decide to fund the LoanTokens.
+The TrueFi Credit Prediction Market will help expand credit to wide set of borrowers as its systems for assessing and managing risk become more sophisticated.

+### TrustToken (TRU)

+What is the purpose of TrustTokens in the context of TrueFi?
+TrustToken holders ultimately have say over who is a credible borrower in the prediction market.
+TRU gives holder the ability to rate credit for third parties.
+Currently the United States relies on a very small set of rating agencies, which are notoriously lack transparency and security.
+Through TRU credit rating, a permissionless system of credit can be built which operates purely through incentives.

+TrueFi will use TrustToken incentive rewards to bootstrap growth.
+Early adopters and liquidity providers are distributed TRU for participating in TrueFi.
+These participants can then use TRU in the credit prediction market, and have part ownership in building a new credit system.

+# Philosophy - Progressive Decentralization

+TrustLab's mission is to make financial freedom as accessible as the dollar and open access to financial opportunities.

+In line with this philosophy, TrueFi will be built on the concept of progressive decentralization.
+Initially, the focus of TrueFi development will be to bootstrap the protocol and distribute TRU to the community of users and developers who participate in the protocol.
+The second phase will consist of automation and decentralization.

+The long term goal of TrueFi is to become an automated credit rating and lending system.
+Uncollateralized loans are extremely high risk, and building a permissionless solution to create these kinds of loans is very difficult.
+Therefore TrueFi will be launched with strict parameters and place the majority of the risk on TrustLabs and early adopters.

+# Technical Details

+## LoanToken

+### LoanToken Parameters
+- rate (APY)
+- term
+- amount
+- borrower

-## LoanToken Lifecycle
+### LoanToken Lifecycle

 #### I. Fundraising
     - Mint/Burn Loan Tokens is enabled
-    - Depositors can send deposit tokens to contract -> mint LoanTokens equal to deposit
+    - Depositors can send deposit tokens to contract -> mint LoanTokens according to discount rate model
     - Can never deposit more than the principal
         -> Return amount over principal if sending more than principal
     - Fundraising is complete once we reach principal amount